-Stop looking - bookmark my top 6 online German dictionary choices!
+Bookmark my top 5 online German dictionary choices!

-If you don’t find the answer to your translation query using the LEO German English online dictionary (my personal favorite), then try one of the ones listed below.
+If you don’t find the answer to your translation query using the LEO German English online dictionary (my personal favorite), then try one of these listed below.

 And don't forget to bookmark this page and keep all these free online German dictionaries at your fingertips!